 The Anacostia River Watershed covers portions of the District of Columbia, Prince George's and Montgomery County in Maryland.
 The Watershed is approximately 176 square miles (456 sq. km.) in area and roughly 25% of its land area lies in the District.
 The river is entirely tidal in the District while the upstream land area in Maryland is primarily non-tidal.
 The Anacostia River, once a pristine river is now degraded, mainly due to its highly urbanized character.
-The River is the focus of large-scale restoration efforts by District Government.
-The District of Columbia is a partner in the Anacostia Watershed Restoration Partnership (AWRP).
-Together with its partners, the AWRP has developed the Anacostia Watershed Network Website to provide an overview of the problems facing the Anacostia and the efforts underway to address them.
+The river is the focus of large-scale restoration efforts by District government.
+One of the District government’s biggest efforts is the Anacostia River Sediment Project.

 - Anacostia River Monitoring Program

 - 2008 Anacostia River Trash Study